 When it comes to applying for Federal Transit Administration grant funding under the Section 5307 (Urbanized Area and Passenger Ferry in Urbanized Areas), Section 5310 (Enhanced Mobility for Seniors and Individuals with Disabilities), and Section 5311 (Rural Areas) programs, determining the type of funds that may be used for local match can be critical, but it will require some research.
-The ability to use non-U.S. Department of Transportation funds as local match began under SAFETEA-LU in 2005 when non-DOT match funds were approved for Section 5310, Section 5311, and for the former Section 5316 (JARC) and former Section 5317 (New Freedom) programs.
+The ability to use non-U.S. Department of Transportation federal funds as local match began under SAFETEA-LU in 2005 when non-DOT match funds were approved for Section 5310, Section 5311, and for the former Section 5316 (JARC) and former Section 5317 (New Freedom) programs.
 Under MAP-21, some Section 5316 and 5317 eligible activities were melded into the expanded Section 5310 program, and the non-DOT match allowance expanded to include the Section 5307 program.

 Under SAFETEA-LU, the primary focus was use of human service funds as a local match for transit projects because, as stated in the U.S. House of Representatives report, the match leveraged the federal investment and increased “coordination among Federal agencies that provide transportation services.”
 [H.R.
 Rep. 109-203, Jul.
 28, 2005]